michaelnisi/blake/README.md

   "date": "2012-03-21"
 }

-Your highness, when I said that you are like a stream of bat\'s piss, I only mean that you shine out like a shaft of gold when all around it is dark.
+Your highness, when I said that you are like a stream of bat's piss, I only mean that you shine out like a shaft of gold when all around it is dark.
 ```